Godot04/ft_printf/README.md

 - Memory is properly managed with no leaks
 - Returns the total number of characters printed
 - Handles edge cases (NULL pointers, zero values, INT_MIN, INT_MAX, etc.)
-- This implementation does not include bonus features (field width, precision, flags)
 - The library is designed to be reusable in future 42 projects

 ## 👤 Author

 **opopov** - 42 School Student

----

-*Created as part of the 42 School curriculum - November/December 2024*